 If you or a loved one were injured in a construction accident in Reading and need help filing a worker’s compensation claim or moving forward with a personal injury lawsuit, a Reading construction accident attorney is here to help.

-For more than 60 years, Munley Law has been fighting for those injured on the job as a result of employer negligence and we will do the same for you.
+For more than 60 years, Munley Law has been fighting for those injured on the job due to employer negligence, and we will do the same for you.

 Our compassionate lawyers know the ins and outs of OSHA requirements and Pennsylvania construction regulations.
-If we find that you were the victim of negligence, we will pull together all of our resources to ensure your case is brought to a close and provide you and your family with the resources you need.
+If we find that you were the victim of negligence, we will pull together all of our resources to ensure your case is brought to a close and provide you and your family with the necessary resources.

 Injured?
 Call Reading Construction Accident Attorneys At Munley Law Today